hitchyjs/odem/docs-source/guides/defining-models.md

 * The **type** of index is usually `"eq"` selecting definition of an equality index.
 It is the default type and as of now it is the only supported one as well.
 * The index **reducer** is a function to be invoked on every value that's passed to the index e.g. for tracking its containing item on change of indexed property's value or for searching items by indexed property.

 When defining a property-related index here (instead of doing so in context of property as described before) another option **property** selects the model's property which is to be covered by resulting index.
 This may name may address an actual or a computed property.

+When defining an index for a computed property there is no reliable information on what type of values the computed property will return for indexing.
+Thus you should provide a particular type in option **propertyType**.
+Its value works equivalent to the **type** option provided on defining actual properties.
+However, when omitted the default isn't `"string"` but some abstract base type which is slightly more capable of handling different types of values than string type handler.

 ```javascript
 {